Dear Members of the SASD Community,

 The Role of Shadow Coach:

 The shadow coach should not simply be a silent fly on the wall.
-S/he must be able to actively contribute to the
+S/he must be able to actively contribute to the coaching process through giving feedback to speakers, discussing training and strategy ideas with the head

 coach, being a sounding board, etc. The discussions between National and shadow coach will take place